cgjs/cgjs/README.md

   - [ ] [util](https://nodejs.org/api/util.html) module as [cgjs-util](https://github.com/WebReflection/cgjs-util)
   - [ ] [vm](https://nodejs.org/api/vm.html) module as [cgjs-vm](https://github.com/WebReflection/cgjs-vm)
   - [ ] [zlib](https://nodejs.org/api/zlib.html) module as [cgjs-zlib](https://github.com/WebReflection/cgjs-zlib)

+### Why no `process` and `console` too ?

+As soon as both [cgjs-process](https://github.com/WebReflection/cgjs-process) and [cgjs-console](https://github.com/WebReflection/cgjs-console) will be available I will make an exception to the rule and bring in them to fully simulate a CommonJS environment.

+Unfortunately, having a 1:1 NodeJS behavior with both `process` and `console` is not as trivial as it looks like but then agan, if these will be fairly usable thse will be included together with core `cgjs`.